- Dr. R. Wayne Gallops, Director

 More program-specific information will be updated as information becomes available.
 Before adjudication, selection and invitation, most questions should be directed to your school's Guidance Counselors and Gifted Coordinators.

 Students invited to attend the Summer 2022 session will be notified by VDOE in April.
 Those students will receive an instruction letter from our offices in May.
 Invited students should read the Parent/Student Handbook before accepting an invitation to attend the Summer 2022 session.
-PLEASE NOTE: Radford University requires all students and staff to be vaccinated for COVID-19, this includes students selected for the 2022 Summer Residential Governor's School.
+PLEASE NOTE: Parent/Student Handbook is upated in March of each year.

 Adjudication events and selection updates: